 Inkscape is a 2D vector drawing package that is relatively easy to use and is particularly strong for free-flow design.
 However, although usable it does have limitations when it comes to detailed engineering drawing.

 If downloading Inkscape be sure to download the previous release version 0.48.5, rather than the latest version 0.91 as the latest version struggles outputting 0.01mm lines to pdf which are required for laser cutting.
 Having said that our technician prefers the newer version 0.91 and uses a line width of 0.03mm in her drawings.

 Adobe Illustrator – CS2

-Adobe Illustrator is an industry standard 2D vector drawing package much more powerful than Inkscape and with good picture editing capabilities.
+Adobe Illustrator is an industry standard 2D vector drawing package more powerful than Inkscape and with good picture editing capabilities.
 You must sign up for a free Adobe ID to download this software but this will give you access to a wide range of other Adobe products including Photoshop, InDesign and InCopy.
 Please note these versions are around 7 years old and unsupported by Adobe – that is why they are free!!

 Adobe Photoshop – CS2